Wi-Lan, BlackBerry settle all patent litigation

 As part of the deal announced on Wednesday, BlackBerry has obtained a license to use some of Wi-Lan's patents that are the subject of the suit in Florida, Wi-Lan said.

-The two companies will discuss licensing on certain other wireless technologies, said Wi-Lan, which has also filed patent infringement lawsuits against Apple Inc (AAPL.O) and HTC Corp (2498.TW) among others over the past year.
+The two companies will discuss licensing on certain other wireless technologies, said Wi-Lan, which has also filed patent infringement lawsuits against Apple Inc and HTC Corp among others over the past year.

 (Reporting by Garima Goel in Bangalore)